 There is a file size limit of 6mb for free users.

-The "Relative Path" option will look for samples in the same folder it is in, instead of using your existing filepaths.
-Handy for collaboration, if you collect all the samples to one folder.
+The "Relative Path" option will look for samples in the same folder as the newly generated file, instead of using the existing filepaths.
 Only for Ableton as FL Studio already does this by default.

-There is currently no support for: return/send track, instrument/effect racks or Patcher.
-If you have a native synth (like Operator or Harmor) in your project, it will default to a Operator/3xOsc synth.
+There is currently no support for instrument/effect racks or Patcher.
+If you have a native synth (like Operator or 3xOsc) in your project, it will default to a Operator/3xOsc synth.

 Ironically you currently can't convert from a jukeblocks/converted file, because they are minimized versions of the full project file.
 If you save the project at least once in the DAW, it will convert fine afterwards.